yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

         - WARNING: REFER 'PARALLEL BALANCES' BELOW CONCERNING CALCULATION SPEED

-- Include (non-recorded) Reminders: Reminders (up to the specified reminder asof date) can be included in the balances.
+- Include Reminders: (non-committed) Reminders (up to the specified reminder asof date) can be included in the balances.

         >> This only includes reminder occurrence(s) that have not already been committed/recorded into the register ... ie. once they are recorded/committed then they are already within the actual balance for that date